 Ryan,

 Your left arm should be relaxed, hanging straight down from your chest and slightly bent.
+Your left shoulder should be slightly lower than your right shoulder, equaling the drop that your left hand is lower on the shaft than your right.

 Scott